 Benefits of using the DBS Visa Debit Card

-Even if you’re rolling in enough dough to get any credit card you want, you might still be tempted to sign up for a DBS debit card to take advantage of DBS promotions which give you big fat cash rebates when you limit your cash withdrawals.
+Even if you’re rolling in enough dough to get any credit card you want, you might still be tempted to sign up for a DBS debit card because there is no annual fee if you are at least 6 years old and have a DBS savings or current account.

-Even after the Beep Beep Kaching promotion ends, the DBS Visa Debit Card STILL gives you 5% cashback when you make contactless payment, up to $200 per transaction.
+The DBS Visa Debit Card gives you 5% cashback when you make contactless payment, up to $200 per transaction.

-This includes Visa Paywave as well as Apple Pay, Samsung Pay or Google Pay.
+This includes Apple Pay, Samsung Pay or Google Pay.
 Sadly, the rebate is not valid for online transactions and normal signature-based payment.
-The same minimum monthly spend of $400 and cashback cap of $50 apply.
+A cashback cap of $50 applies.

 And this time, you don’t have to forgo cash – you can still get the rebate as long as your cash withdrawals are S$400 and below in the same month.